-Check out my Ignite Your Drive course.
-I’ll give you a grocery list and sample diet plan to get you on track for your sexual health fast.
+Check out The EDGE Blueprint Consult.
+This personalized, private, and genetic-based consultation will recommend a grocery list and sample diet plan to get you on track for your sexual health fast.

 Day 8 – Get your tomatoes.

 All fruits and veggies are good for you, but tomatoes hold a special place in the fight against prostate cancer.
 Tomatoes are high in lycopene, which is a carotenoid that has been linked to a reduced risk of prostate cancer.
-This lycopene in tomatoes and tomato paste may help reduce inflammation that causes cancer.
+The lycopene in tomatoes and tomato paste can help reduce the inflammation that causes cancer.
 Although the research still isn’t 100% proven, eating more tomatoes definitely doesn’t hurt.

 Day 9 – Go for a walk.

 Physical activity is directly linked to reduced risk of cancer.
 In fact, frequent exercise can actually de-methylate your genes, which can help “turn off” those genes that put us at risk for cancer and tumor growth!
 A high BMI or weight has been linked to an increased risk of prostate cancer, while leaner men have a lower risk.